motet-a/libforks/README.md

 arbitrary processes.
 These are a bit unrelated to the previous functions.
 They are made available because they are used internally.

+`socket_fd` must be a UNIX socket file descriptor.
+These functions do not work if `socket_fd` is a pipe or a regular file.

+`fds` is an array of file descriptors to send or to receive.
+`fd_count` is the number of file descriptors to send.

-`max_fd_count`: Maximum number of file descriptors to receive.
+`max_fd_count` is the maximum number of file descriptors to receive.
 Should match the size of the array at `fds`.
+The call succeed even if `max_fd_count` is greater than the number of file descriptors available on the socket.
+The recommended way to know how many file descriptors have been transfered is to fill `fds` with -1 and to check after the call how many valid file descriptors have been written to `fds`.

+These functions use `sendmsg` and `recvmsg` internally and return the same values.
+On error, -1 is return and `errno` is set.

 -----